 Here is a link

 Q. How do I get registered in CORES (FRN Numbers or ULS (Taxpayer ID number)

 As of 12/3/01, all candidates for new licenses and upgrades must have FCC-assigned CORES (FRN) numbers and ULS (Tax-payer identification) numbers.

 If you are not already registered in CORES and ULS, go to the following FCC

 website to register prior to the exam session:

 Q. Do I need to pre-register for a Troy VE Team session?

-A. We do not require pre-registration for most candidates, but we do strongly encourage candidates to call
+and we do strongly encourage candidates to call

 ahead if any of the following apply: